13 Best Museums in Kyoto: Ultimate Guide 2025

 Contents

-- Kyoto Museums FAQ
+- Speciality Kyoto museums

 1. Samurai Ninja Museum Kyoto

-Want to dive into Japan's rich Samurai and Ninja history?
-Head to the top-rated Samurai and Ninja Museum in Kyoto!
 Located in the Kawaramachi shopping district, this museum offers an unforgettable journey through Japan’s warrior past.

-- Interactive Fun: Test your skills with Ninja stars (Shuriken) and blowguns (Fukiya), or try a sword-wielding lesson for a hands-on experience.
+- Interactive Fun: Test your skills with ninja stars (shuriken) and blowguns (fukiya), or try a sword-wielding lesson for a hands-on experience.

 Address: 寺町詩の小路 2F, 292 Higashidaimonjicho, Nakagyo Ward, Kyoto